TheSpaceDev/EasyThreadsPrivacy/README.md

 # Data
 We store the following data in our database.
 (1.)
-Guild configuration.
-[Channels you add with /addchannel, Thread Names, Thread Messages and Bot Ignoration, Embed Configs and other settings]
-(2.)
-Message Created.
-[We check for new messages but we don't read the message content] (3.)
-Certain User IDs for the Threadpanel-cooldown (4.)
-Some Guild IDs in order to make our service working correctly.
+Guild configuration. [certain ChannelIDs, MessageIDs and your GuildID] (2.)
+Certain User IDs for the Threadpanel-cooldown

 # Why we store
 We store this data in order to provide you with the best possible service and to use data for functions of this service.